Builder Pattern Tutorial

 new construct oper

-6. Move the cursor over Director, make use of resource icon Aggregation > Class to create an associated class Builder.
+6. Move the cursor over Director and use the resource icon Aggregation > Class to create an associated class named Builder.

 create builder class

-7. Set the Builder abstract by right clicking on Builder and selecting Model Element Properties > Abstract from the popup menu.
+7. Set the Builder class as abstract by right-clicking on it and selecting Model Element Properties > Abstract from the popup menu.

 set builder abstract